LanceNorskog/keras-fbcnn/README.md

 The features in a set of CNN feature maps form a vector space.
 An individual feature in this vector space is an abstract concept: the different features are overlapping fields of values.
 But, suppose instead that there are 7 discrete features in the dataset, and we create many vector samples with these 7 features modulated combinatorically.
 We then create a filter that examines all of the samples and decides that a few of the modulator combinations are very good ways to rank the features in importance.

 This modulation and ranking is, deep down, achieved by placing a BilinearCNN2D layer followed by Dense FFN layer.
 The notebook demonstrates this technique applied to classifying the Stanford Dogs dataset.
 It's surprisingly effective.

+## Should I use a Bilinear CNN outer product layer in my production image-processing network?
+Bilinear CNN is not cheap!
+In the demonstration notebook, adding it to EfficientNetB0 for 224x244 images has the following numbers:

+Original: 4m total weights, graph compilation 24 seconds, training epoch 33 seconds
+Bilinear: 200m total weights, graph compilation 10 seconds, training epoch 56 seconds

+Bilinear prediction time is presumably also affected.
+Bilinear CNN is a technique that allows us to throw a lot more CPU and memory at an image-processing network, and make it slightly more accurate.
+Such tools are handy to have in the practitioner's toolbox, but can be too expensive for a particular application.